Monday, October 27, 2008

 I can't remember how long ago it was that I switched my

-Mapquest to Google Maps, but it's been a long time.
+default map searching from Mapquest to Google Maps, but it's been a long time.

 Google has been improving its map search fairly regularly, but I have been so